Riizade/Homebrew-Garbage/talents.md

 -----
 **Cost**: 1 talent point

-When only allies remain in melee range, you may use this ability to bring one additional enemy into melee range.
+When only allies remain in melee range, you may bring one additional enemy into melee range.

 Hunt Beast
 -----